erikrose/nose-progressive/README.rst

 Version history
 ===============

+0.5.1
+  * Fix a crash on error when file of a stack frame or function of a test are None.

 0.5
   * Guess the frame of the test, and spit that out as the editor shortcut.
 No more pointers to eq_()!